-As Neeta Ogden, MD, the medical advisor for Curex explains, you may seek air filters and purifiers that are more capable of filtering out microbes and viruses.
-"Not all air purifiers can filter out small size of microbes and viruses," she says.
+As Neeta Ogden, MD, the medical advisor for Curex says, you may seek air filters and purifiers that are more capable of filtering out microbes and viruses.
+"Not all air purifiers can filter out the small size of microbes and viruses," she says.

 2. The Filter

 There are many inexpensive brands to consider if you need a general air purifier for dust and particles, Dr. Goudy says.
 And many purifiers have replaceable filters that have activated carbon to trap particles, which is an additional cost.

 Generally speaking, Dr. Ogden says people should look for HEPA-certified air purifiers, which are most efficient in removing allergens from the air.
 However, in some cases, there are air purifiers that might not be HEPA-certified but are FDA-approved and recommended for some health needs.